Harshit-Soni78/The-Complete-2024-Web-Development-Bootcamp-by-Dr._Angela_Yu/Section 36 - React.js/36.34 React Forms/README.md

 ### Accessing the Input Value from the Event Object

 The function triggered by `onChange` receives an event object representing the event that occurred.
 This event object contains useful properties.
 For example, `event.target.value` gives the current value of the input.
 Other properties such as `event.target.placeholder` or `event.target.type` can also be accessed.
 Logging `event.target.value` inside `handleChange` shows the current input text every time it changes.

+### Using State to Reflect Input Value

+To use the input value elsewhere in the component, such as displaying it in an `h1` element, we need to store it in state.
+We can create a state variable `name` and a setter function `setName` using the `useState` hook, initializing it with an empty string.
+Then, inside `handleChange`, we call `setName(event.target.value)` to update the state with the current input value.
+This way, the `name` state reflects what the user has typed.